williamhaw/williamhaw.github.io/_drafts/everything-i-know-about-development-2019.md

       Errors shouldn't be handled, Exceptions may be handled or passed up the call stack.
 I also consider checked exceptions(specifying handled exceptions in public methods) to be a mistake.
     - Enums
-      - Use as reflection and serialization-safe singleton
+      - Use as reflection and serialisation-safe singleton
   - The contract between hashcode() and equals().

     Basically, if two objects are equal, the hashcode must be the same.
 The converse does not apply.